BobLynx/BobLynx/README.md

-- 👋 Hi, I’m @BobLynx, also Mushd and Spiffy.
+- 👋 Hi, I’m @BobLynx, also mush and Eddie.
-- You can just simply call me Bob!
+- You may just simply call me Bob, or Eddie!
 -
 - 👀 I’m interested in -
 - Coding and Aviation!